 Cakes, custards, cookies, puddings, sorbets - you name it and the Caribbean has it when it comes to desserts.
 The biggest inspiration comes from the abundance of naturally sweet tropical fruits.
-Also, sugarcane was one of the early crops brought to the Caribbean by Spaniards and it became a major cash crop during colonial times.
+Also, sugarcane was one of the early crops brought to the Caribbean by Spaniards and it became a major cash crop, driven by the Transatlantic Slave Trade.
 These factors and the influences of the European settlers makes for an abundance of sweet treats throughout the islands.
 Here is a list of my favorite recipes.

-My inspiration for the mango turnover recipe came from the traditional guava turnover.
-I prefer mangos, so I substituted mangos for the guava.
+Our inspiration for the mango turnover recipe came from the traditional guava turnover.
+We prefer mangos, so we substituted mangos for the guava.
 What a nice surprise.
 Serve these sweet turnovers for dessert, an afternoon snack with coffee, or for breakfast.